 Certain of our operations, as well as those of third parties on which we rely, notably our fulfilment centers, logistics platforms and call centers, are labor intensive.
 Although we have not been subject to any significant strikes and we believe that we have a good working relationship with our employees, if our workers were to engage in a significant strike, work stoppage or other slowdown in the future, we could experience a disruption of our operations.
 Moreover, in exceptional circumstances, we could be forced by a court or pressured by public opinion to halt certain operations.
-For example, Amazon temporarily closed six French distribution centers during the initial wave of Covid-19 pandemic in April 2020 due to concerns that it was not doing enough to protect workers.
 Such disruption could interfere with our ability to fulfill orders or respond to customers on a timely basis and could have other negative effects, including decreased productivity and increased labor costs.
 In addition, national strikes or strikes, work stoppages or slowdowns experienced by our suppliers, the shipping companies we use, and other service providers could cause a delay in delivering products to our customers or otherwise materially adversely affect our ability to provide services.
 To the extent any of these events occur, our business, financial condition and operating results could be materially and adversely affected.
 In addition, the terms of any future collective bargaining agreements or similar agreements implemented by us, or our suppliers or service providers may also affect our competitive position and results of operations.